-There are numerous applications and services for electronic signing such as DocuSign, Adobe Sign and eSignLive that allow you to send requests and receive signatures for business purposes.
-Different signature programs can collect signatures through a touchpad interface, typing a name, using a designated pin code or even just clicking a checkbox.
-Does an electronically signed contract hold the same legal weight that one signed physically does, and what is the proper way to implement this technology?
+There are numerous applications and services for electronic signing – such as DocuSign, Adobe Sign and OneSpan – that allow you to send requests and receive signatures for business purposes.
+Different signature programs can collect signatures in different ways, such as the user signing with their finger on a touchpad interface, typing their name, entering a designated PIN code or even just clicking a checkbox.
+But does an electronically signed contract hold the same legal weight as a physically signed one, and what is the proper way to implement this technology?

-The Electronic Signatures in Global and National Commerce (ESIGN) Act was made law in 2000 and established the validity of electronic records and signatures for matters affecting interstate or foreign commerce, according to the Federal Deposit Insurance Corporation.
-The Uniform Electronic Transactions (UETA) Act was a unilateral state-level law to accept electronic signatures that was adopted by most states.
+The Electronic Signatures in Global and National Commerce (ESIGN) Act was made law in 2000, establishing the validity of electronic records and signatures for matters affecting interstate or foreign commerce, according to the Federal Deposit Insurance Corporation.
+The Uniform Electronic Transactions Act was a unilateral state-level law to accept electronic signatures that was adopted by most states.
 The remaining states have their own laws that accept e-signatures.
 Internationally, most industrialized countries have laws to accept e-signatures.

-To surmise, e-signatures have become commonplace among the internet, e-commerce and the online financial industry.
-When done correctly, an electronically signed document and one signed with pen and ink hold the same legal standing.
-However, there are a few differences between the two.
-There are rules that companies must follow when drafting a contract that's meant to be signed electronically.
+E-signatures have become commonplace across the internet, e-commerce and the online financial industry.
+When used correctly, an electronically signed document and one signed with pen and ink hold the same legal standing.
+However, there are a few differences between the two, with rules that companies must follow when drafting a contract that's meant to be signed electronically.

 Requirements of an electronic signature

-When preparing a contract or other legally binding document to be signed electronically, according to Adobe Sign, these are the rules it must meet for the signature to be valid:
+When preparing a contract or other legally binding document to be signed electronically, according to Adobe Sign, these are the rules you must meet for the signature to be valid:

-- Intent to Sign – The signer must show clear intention to sign the document.
-This intent is shown through the action of somehow drawing their signatures electronically, typing their name or clicking an accept box.
+Intent to sign: The signer must show clear intention to sign the document.
+This intent is shown through the action of drawing their signatures electronically, typing their name or clicking an acceptance box.

-- Consent to Do Business Electronically – Part of the agreement must include a clause that indicates all parties involved are consenting to have the transaction occur electronically.
+Consent to do business electronically: The agreement must include a clause that indicates all parties involved are consenting to have the transaction occur electronically.

-- Record Retention – The agreement must remain accessible to both parties and retained in the form it was when signed.
-This requirement is easily solved by the next rule.
+Record retention: The agreement must remain accessible to both parties and retained in the form it was when signed.
+This requirement is easily covered by the next rule.

-- Signed Copies – Both parties should receive a copy of the signed document.
-Most e-signature applications can do this automatically.
+Signed copies: Both parties should receive a copy of the signed document.
+Most e-signature applications send them automatically.

-- Opt-out Clause – The signer must always have the option to decline to sign electronically and can instead receive a physical copy to sign in-person and send back.
+- Opt-out clause: The signer must always have the option to decline to sign electronically and instead receive a physical copy to sign in person and send back.
 Companies should be prepared for this occurrence.

-Trusted electronic signature software contains security measures to ensure the legitimacy of an agreement and prevent fraud.
-Different programs offer different forms of authentication used to make sure the signer is who they say they are.
-For the best security, pick programs that allow for multiple forms of authentication to be used.
+Reputable electronic signature software contains security measures to ensure the legitimacy of an agreement and prevent fraud.
+Different programs offer different forms of authentication to make sure the signer is who they say they are.
+For the best security, pick a program that allows multiple forms of authentication.
 Another common security measure is the implementation of a digital signature along with the electronic one.

-"Based on public/private key cryptography, digital signatures are used in a variety of security, e-business and e-commerce applications,” according to Rahim Kaba, director of product marketing for eSignLive.
-“When used within an electronic signing application, digital signature encryption secures the e-signed data.
+"Based on public/private key cryptography, digital signatures are used in a variety of security, e-business and e-commerce applications," said Rahim Kaba, vice president of product marketing at OneSpan.
+"When used within an electronic signing application, digital signature encryption secures the e-signed data.
 If an e-signed document is modified or tampered with in any way, digital signature technology will detect it and invalidate the document."

 While digital signatures are used to prevent tampering, audit trails can be used to confirm a document's legitimacy.
-Audit trails are logs embedded in the documents that include information on who signed, in what order, when and where.
+Audit trails are logs embedded in the documents with information on who signed, in what order, when and where.

-Digital signatures are time savers and are approved by the law as long as you follow the requirements and guidelines for correct usage.
+Digital signatures are timesavers and approved by the law as long as you follow the requirements and guidelines for usage.
 The top e-signature brands help you follow these rules and keep your contracts and other documents secure.
-Kaba says “document and signature security are at the heart of any electronically signed contract or document.”